balima78/simK/README.md

 share and adapt, but don’t forget to credit the author. :sunglasses:

 :dart: Functions to procedurally generate synthetic data in R for kidney transplant simulations.
-You can see `simK` in action from [here](https://simk.netlify.app/).
+You can see `simK` in action, [here](https://simk.netlify.app/).

 `simK` allows to generate data with clinical and demographic information